Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Target-Bench

-where $\mathbf{X}_n$ is the 3D position of point $n$, $\pi(\cdot)$ the projection, $\mathbf{x}_{n,s}$ the tracked 2D point, and $\rho(\cdot)$ a robust loss.
-The result is a refined camera-to-world trajectory $\{\mathbf{C}_{2W,s}\}_{s=1}^S$, where each $\mathbf{C}_{2W,s} \in \mathbb{R}^{4 \times 4}$ is the full camera-to-world transform.
-As in \gls{vggt}, SpaTracker outputs are at arbitrary scale. \subparagraph{ViPE.} ViPE is a \gls{slam}-based visual-inertial pipeline providing metric-scale poses by fusing visual and inertial data.
+\textbf{ViPE.} ViPE is a \gls{slam}-based visual-inertial pipeline providing metric-scale poses by fusing visual and inertial data.
 Given RGB frames and \gls{imu} inputs, it performs incremental pose estimation with loop closure.
-Unlike \gls{vggt} and SpaTracker, ViPE directly outputs paths in metric units, removing the need for scale recovery.
-The final path is a sequence of SE(3) transformations $\{\mathbf{T}_s\}_{s=1}^S$, where each $\mathbf{T}_s \in \mathbb{R}^{4 \times 4}$ encodes rotation and translation in meters. \paragraph{Scale Factor Recovery.} Monocular methods such as \gls{vggt} and SpaTracker estimate camera motion only up to an unknown global scale.
-We restore metric consistency at the segment level by anchoring predictions to a single scalar scale factor $\lambda$ derived from ground truth displacement.
-Let $\mathbf{E}_1,\mathbf{E}_k \in \mathbb{R}^{3\times 4}$ be the predicted extrinsic matrices for the first and the $k$-th frame.
-We extract the translation vectors $\mathbf{t}_1$ and $\mathbf{t}_k$ as the fourth column of $\mathbf{E}_1$ and $\mathbf{E}_k$.
-The predicted displacement is $d_{\mathrm{pred}}=\|\mathbf{t}_k-\mathbf{t}_1\|_2$, and the scale factor is $\lambda=d_{\mathrm{real}}/d_{\mathrm{pred}}$, while the real displacement is $d_{\mathrm{real}}$.
-We then rescale all predicted translations uniformly, $\mathbf{t}_s^{\mathrm{scaled}}=\lambda\,\mathbf{t}_s$ for $s=1,\ldots,S$.
-This lightweight, data-anchored normalization preserves relative geometry while lifting trajectories to meters, enabling direct and fair comparison against ground truth paths.
-Note that ViPE inherently produces metric-scale outputs via sensor fusion and therefore does not require this step.
+Unlike \gls{vggt} and SpaTracker, ViPE directly outputs paths in metric units via sensor fusion without requiring scale recovery.
+The final path is a sequence of SE(3) transformations $\{\mathbf{T}_s\}_{s=1}^S$, where each $\mathbf{T}_s \in \mathbb{R}^{4 \times 4}$ encodes rotation and translation in meters. \paragraph{Scale Factor Recovery.} Monocular methods such as \gls{vggt} and SpaTracker estimate camera motion only up to an unknown scale.
+We restore metric consistency at the segment level by anchoring predictions to a single scalar scale factor $\lambda$ derived from real displacement $d_{\mathrm{real}}$ using the first and last ones from the scale factor recovery frames that result in two predicted extrinsic matrices $\mathbf{E}_{f},\mathbf{E}_l \in \mathbb{R}^{3\times 4}$ which are corresponding to the two predicted camera poses enclosed by green dotted box in Fig.~\ref{fig:framework}.
+We extract the translation vectors $\mathbf{t}_{f}$ and $\mathbf{t}_l$ as the fourth column of $\mathbf{E}_{f}$ and $\mathbf{E}_l$.
+The predicted displacement is $d_{\mathrm{pred}}=\|\mathbf{t}_{f}-\mathbf{t}_l\|_2$, and the scale factor is $\lambda=d_{\mathrm{real}}/d_{\mathrm{pred}}$.
+Then for all other predicted future frames, we rescale their predicted translation vectors together, $\mathbf{t}_s^{\mathrm{scaled}}=\lambda\,\mathbf{t}_s$ for $s=1,\ldots,S$ with $S$ be the total number of all frames.
+This lightweight mechanism preserves relative geometry while lifting trajectories to metric values, enabling quantitative comparison.